-A hiring binge of lots ( generated most of the trends in October job postings.
+A hiring binge of lots (and lots) of seasonal workers generated most of the trends in October job postings.
 With COVID dragging on, and Thanksgiving and Christmas looming large, Amazon, USPS, FedEx, Walmart, and others are furiously posting new jobs.

 In other words, millions of Americans are still shopping—both online and in-person.
 And millions are still working their hardest to stock shelves and deliver packages across a stay-at-home-centric economy.